rluts/wdquiz/README.md

-#In development
+# In development

-Example project how to use Wikidata for data factories
+Quiz app with using Wikidata for data factories